MoSafi2/BlazeSeq/README.md

 ## Acknowledgements

-The parsing algorithm is inspired by the parsing approach taken by the rust-based [needletai](https://github.com/onecodex/needletail).
+The parsing algorithm is inspired by the parsing approach of rust-based [needletai](https://github.com/onecodex/needletail).
 It was further optimized to use first-class SIMD support in mojo.

 ## License